suhas963/koerber-microservices/README.md

 - JUnit 5, Mockito

 ## How to Run
+1. Install Maven dependencies in both inventory-service and order-service
-1. Start inventory-service
+2. Start inventory-service
-2. Start order-service
+3. Start order-service

 ## Steps
 1. Check inventory for product 1001 by using endpoint GET - http://localhost:8081/inventory/1001